Bobby Moynihan

-Robert Michael Moynihan Jr. (born January 31, 1977) is an American actor and comedian.
+Robert Michael Moynihan Jr. (born January 31, 1977) is an American comedian and actor.
 He was a cast member and writer for the NBC sketch comedy series Saturday Night Live from 2008 to 2017.

 Outside of SNL, he has also voiced Louie Duck on Disney's DuckTales from 2017 to 2021, Panda in We Bare Bears from 2015 to 2020, and Hal the Dog in the PBS Kids series Nature Cat from 2015 to 2025.
-He has also performed in animated films such as Monsters University (2013) and The Secret Life of Pets (2016) and its 2019 sequel.
+He has also voiced roles in Monsters University (2013), The Secret Life of Pets (2016) and its 2019 sequel, Fixed (2025), Hoppers and Minions & Monsters (both 2026).
 He portrayed Jayden Kwapis on the sitcom Mr. Mayor and the manatee Loafy in the 2020 show of the same name of which he is also the creator, executive producer, director and writer.

 Early life and education

 Moynihan was born and raised in Eastchester, New York.
-He graduated from the University of Connecticut's School of Fine Arts in 1999.
+He graduated from Eastchester High School in 1995 and from the University of Connecticut's School of Fine Arts in 1999.
 After graduation, Moynihan toured with a Shakespeare company before discovering Upright Citizens Brigade, where Amy Poehler gave him a job as a bartender for free classes.
-One of his first classes was with then-15 year old Zach Woods.
+One of his first classes was with then-15-year-old Zach Woods.